 Wood is a natural material.
 However, what we often forget is that before being used for our floors, it was a living, breathing thing.
-No two humans are absolutely identical and in a similar fashion, no trees can be as well.
-There are subtle and no so subtle differences in quality which are also reflected in the price of the final product.
-In order to find and categorise those differences, a grading system was introduced.
+No two humans are identical and similarly, no trees can be as well.
+There are subtle and not so subtle differences in quality which are also reflected in the price of the final product.
+To find and categorise those differences, a grading system was introduced.
 It estimates the quality of the timber based on certain factors including the amount of sap in the wood, the colour variation and the number and size of the knots.
-The grading system in the UK is contains three classifications – Prime, Natural and Rustic.
+The grading system in the UK contains three classifications – Prime, Natural and Rustic.

 How to Avoid Confusion?